brianmorganpalmer/gut/readme.md

 ## How to run ##

-1. Change directories into the american_gut folder: ``$ cd american_gut``
+1. Change directories into the american_gut folder: ``$ cd biobakery-american_gut``
 2. Run MacQIIME if on a Mac OS and QIIME is not in your system path (this step can be skipped for all other cases): `` $ macqiime``
 3. Run doit to start the workflow: ``$ doit``

 ## Output ##

 The current final outputs are HAllA, HUMAnN2, and MaAsLin output under output directory.
 The intermediate results are also under ``output`` directory.